stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *this page would let us edit via the same menu functions used earlier.  here I choose the JSON tab because its quicker to see what permissions you’ve given the role*
+> *This page would let us edit via the same menu functions used earlier.
+Here, I choose the JSON tab because its quicker to see what permissions you’ve given the role.*

 ### ServerlessProducer - LambdaExecutionRole2 role - LambdaTighter policy